yaqwsx/PcbDraw/doc/pcbdraw.md

 There are several options for the script:

+- `--libs=<comma separated list>` specifies libraries to use.
+A library is a directory mirroring KiCAD footprint structure -- however, instead of foot print files it contains SVG files.
+First fit is used.
+Use can use `default` or `eagle-default` to use built-in libraries.
 - `--style=<JSON_file>` specifies color theme for the board.
 Default is a green board, other styles can be found in the `styles` directories.
 - `--list-components` prints a list of all components from the front side of PCB.